 When your publisher doesn’t purchase audio rights, or you decide to self-publish, Amazon makes it easy to exploit those audio rights yourself.
 They have a self-publishing platform called ACX (Audiobook Creation Exchange).
 Your book must already be available on the Amazon site to self-publish with ACX which makes it available on Audible.com and iTunes.

 At ACX, you can advertise for a voice over artist, audition talent and choose the right person to bring your book to life.
 Options include paying the talent up front, arranging to pay by sharing future royalties, or other “hybrid” contractual arrangements.
-It’s pricy to get it done but your royalties and potential income are typically much higher than with other platforms because Audible sets the price (usually pretty high), and for an exclusive contract you garner about 50 percent royalty.
+It’s pricy to get it done but your royalties and potential income are typically much higher than with other platforms because Audible sets the price (usually pretty high), and for an exclusive contract you garner about 40 percent royalty if excusive to their site, and about 25 percent if published on other platforms as well.
+See details about ACX self narration here.

 FUNDING HELP FOR PRODUCING AUDIO BOOKS